kavindu-w/churn-analyzer/readme.md

 ---

-Thank you for using the Churn Analyzer App!
+Thank you for checking out the Churn Analyzer App!